- Our Board

 Nominations and selection

-When an AHAP property becomes vacant, the housing provider managing that property seeks nominations from housing, homelessness and support providers.
+When an AHAP property becomes vacant, the housing provider managing the property asks for nominations from housing, homelessness and support providers.

-The panel assess the nominations based on urgency of need for each customer and decides who to offer the property to.
+The panel assesses the nominations based on urgency of need for each customer decides who to offer the property to.
 Priority is given to eligible customers with the most complex needs and the highest risk of being without shelter or support.

-Customers are first housed on a 12 month probationary lease agreement.
+Customers are first housed on a 12 month fixed term lease agreement.

-The housing provider managing the property is responsible for all of the below:
+The housing provider managing the property is responsible for all the below:

 - setting rent in line with their agency’s policies